tjluoma/km-omnifocus-launch-quick-entry/README.md

 If OmniFocus _is_ running, Keyboard Maestro does nothing, and the Quick Entry window will simply appear as usual.

 This is a handy way to avoid having a lot of apps launch at login, and only have them running when you need them.

+### Download and Install ###

+[Download the zip file from Github](https://github.com/tjluoma/km-omnifocus-launch-quick-entry/archive/master.zip) and inside you will find both .kmmacros files.
+Double-click on them to import them into Keyboard Maestro, and you’re ready to go!